WORK FOR US

 Permanent

-Start Date: ASAP (Close date: 16/02/26 at 9am)
+Start Date: 01/04/2026 (Close date: 27/03/26 at 9am)

-We are looking for a highly motivated projects coordinator to lead and coordinate our exciting new projects as part of the Youth in Mind: Connect Service.
-The coordinator will work closely with our operations manager to lead and deliver our Safety Nets and Thrive programmes to young people across Bradford District and Craven.
+as part of the Youth in Mind: Connect Service.
+The candidate will work closely with the Senior Practitioner/ Coordinator and wellbeing practitioner to deliver our Safety Nets and Thrive programmes to young people across Bradford District and Craven.

 Kirklees

-Start Date: ASAP
+Start Date: ASAP (Close date: 25/02/2026 at 9am)

 Why work for Invictus Wellbeing?